mlanda98/shopping-cart/README.md

-# battleship
+# shopping-cart

-A browser-based version of the classic game Battleship, built using JavaScript, HTML, and CSS.
-Developed using Test Driven Development with Jest.
+A mock shopping cart built with React, using modern tools like React Router and React Testing Library.
+This project demonstrates component-based architecture, routing, state management, form inputs, API fetching, and UI testing.

 ---
 🔗 Links